mohamedheda/payment_sms/README.md

 # Backend Initial Project
-This project serves as the foundation for a robust backend future projects developed using the Laravel PHP framework.
-It includes essential features and components for a good start.
+This project serves as the foundation for future robust backend projects developed using the Laravel PHP framework.
+It incorporates essential features and components to provide a solid starting point.
 ## Requirements

-- Local server, e.g., XAMPP, WAMP, Laragon.
-Laragon is prefered.
+- Local server, e.g., XAMPP, WAMP, Laragon (Laragon is preferred).

 - PHP 8.1 (Required for Laravel 10).